eventual-recluse/Scale-Plugin-Builds/README.md

 If you wish to automate the ScaleSequence parameters in Ardour DAW, you should first go to Edit -> Preferences -> Performance,  and set Automatables to 'unlimited', then reload the plugin.
 This issue should be fixed in an upcoming version of Ardour.

-A full workflow for building these plugins from source with Github Actions can be found in full_workflow.txt.
+A full workflow for building these plugins from source with Github Actions can be found at [https://github.com/DISTRHO/dpf-cmake-action](https://github.com/DISTRHO/dpf-cmake-action).
 Used with the source repositories, this workflow will build more formats on more platforms than are available here.

 # Credits and attribution
 [DISTRHO Plugin Framework.](https://github.com/DISTRHO/DPF) Copyright (C) 2012-2024 Filipe Coelho <falktx@falktx.com>.
 ISC license.